paulross/PyCppContainers/docs/sphinx/source/performance.rst

 Python Lists
 ^^^^^^^^^^^^^^^^^^^^

-Here is the *round trip* performance of a Python list of booleans, ints or floats:
+Here is the *round trip* performance of a Python list of booleans, ints, floats or complex numbers:

 .. image:: plots/images/roundtrip_list_ints_floats_and_bools_rate.png
     :height: 300px